hoshiyuki-tamako/atelier_online_data_unpack/README.md

 npm i
 ```

-#### Production Build
+### Production Build

-As currently this project using github actions, does not required to manually build on commit
+Currently project were using github actions, does not required to manually build on commit

 ```bash
 npm run build